samcreate/Apollo-Player/README.md

         module.exports = config[process.env.NODE_ENV || 'development'];
         ```

     4. Add your Spotify default playlist uri (this has to be a public playlist to work).
-This is what plays when all the songs in the queue have finished playing (required)
+This is what plays when all the songs in the queue have finished playing (optional)

 3. Start Apollo
     ```javascript